karllhughes/personal-blog-5/_posts/2020-11-16-google-forms-alternatives.md

 ![Paperform](https://i.imgur.com/C2HIm0F.png)

 Paperform is perfect for creating bespoke forms and landing pages.
 You can leverage more than 20 data-collection fields, accept payments, and even manage your product inventory.
 If you're looking to move your Google forms elsewhere, you can use Paperform's importer to preview how they'd look.

+_Note: This post was originally published in 2018, but was updated with new options and more details in November 2020._